CORE-GATECH-GROUP/serpent-tools/docs/develop/codestyle.rst

 ============

 For the most part, this project follows the
-Python :pep:`8` standard with a few differences.
+:pep:`8` standard with a few differences.
 Some points are included here

 * 79 characters per line
 * Four spaces per indentation level